 The process to develop the Street Impact Fee program has occurred over three phases - Service Areas and Land Use Assumptions, Roadway Capacity Plan, and Maximum Fee Calculation and Fee Setting (Ordinance).
-The Public Hearing on July 30, 2020 began the final steps of Phase III.
-The hearing was left open and continued to August 27, 2020.
-However, staff withdrew the items to allow for additional time to incorporate recommendations made by the Planning Commission on July 28, 2020.
-The Public Hearing on October 29, 2020 would restart the process to adopt the ordinance.
+The Public Hearing on November 12, 2020 will begin the final steps of Phase III.
+Council previously opened a public hearing on July 30, 2020 on the street impact fee, however staff withdrew the item from consideration from the August 27, 2020 agenda to allow for additional time to incorporate recommendations made by the Planning Commission on July 28, 2020.
+Council reset the public hearing at their meeting on September 17, 2020.
 Per Section 395.051 of the Texas Local Government Code, Council shall approve or disapprove the imposition of a fee within 30 days after the date of the public hearing.
 Council should consider not closing the public hearing until third ordinance reading.